 Here’s the list of the top places to visit in Kosovo

 National Park Bjeshkët E Nemuna

 A national park situated in the west of Kosovo occupies a considerable area of 624.88 square kilometers.
 It was established in 2013 with a view of creating a new tourism site in the country.
 The name Bjeshkët E Nemuna means the cursed mountains.

 The environment is ever-green with a variety of flora and fauna residing in here.
 The park has a lot to offer, including a lovely river, some beautiful streams and magnificent hilly mountains with green plants and trees.

 Activities include sightseeing, fish catching, hiking, and mountain climbing.
 This national park is at the very top amongst the list of places to visit in Kosovo.
 The highest peak of Kosovo, Gjeravica, with a height of 2656 meters from the Adriatic Sea level, is also placed here.

-The capital and the largest city of Kosovo has mostly Albanian residing here.
+The capital and the largest city of Kosovo have mostly Albanian residing here.
 With near about 20 monuments, a few mosques and a church from the Ottoman and Byzantine ages, the town is rich in history, as well as the center of the country’s commerce, entertainment, and healthcare.

 There is the UNESCO’s world heritage site listed Gracanica Monastery from the fourteenth century, the elegant Kosovo Museum, the Ottoman Bath, a clock tower, and a public fountain.

-The local people love enjoying festivals through the whole year-round in the city.
+The local people love enjoying festivals throughout the whole year-round in the city.
 Visit the local coffee shops, the swimming pools, and the shopping malls if you’re looking for activities in Kosovo’s capital.
 Also, taste the local Peja beer while in the pubs of Pristina as the city also has a vibrant nightlife.

-It is the largest lake of Kosovo.
+It is the largest lake in Kosovo.
 The lake is formed due to the dams of the river Ibar.
 The lake is shared by both Kosovo and Serbia.
 Its area is near 12 square kilometers of which, Kosovo has more than 9 square kilometers, and Serbia has near about 3 square kilometers.